-Oxfam’s amazing superstore will be opening soon near Cowley.
-They will have one of a kind finds, hand crafted gifts and homewares.
+Oxfam’s amazing superstore is now open near Cowley.
+They have one of a kind finds, hand crafted gifts and homewares.
 They are looking for volunteers and donations.

 The Oxford Fair Trade Coalition were delighted to work with Fashion Revolution, Trading for Development, Oxford University students, Brookes University students and the Mayor of Oxford to ask everyone the question : “Who Made My Clothes?”

 Next time you’re cursing the traffic on your commute, or things that are getting in the way of you achieving something you’ve set your heart on, or a bully at work… think of Nawal Slemiah, the woman who built up a thriving handicraft business and community organisation against all the odds in Israeli occupied Hebron.